 Once the paint was dried completely, we added a coat of Mod Podge.
 I did a matte finish because it is what I had.
 I think a nice gloss finish would be better to give more of a glazed effect.
 You could also look into options for making it more protected with some sort of shellac finish.
 I’ve never worked with that before, so I’m not sure if it would work or not.

-I love the results.
+I love the results of the salt dough leaf bowls.
 Beautiful.
 I could see this as a decorative piece on a book shelf. it would make a great gift for a teacher or grandparent.
 I imagine walnuts sitting on them with a nutcracker close by.
 That reminds me of my own grandpa.